arminc/arminc.github.io/_posts/2010-01-18-small-jvm-named-jamvm.md

 I was going to show you how to compile GNU classes here but after countless tries on my own machine with different java versions I just gave up, I could not get it to compile.
 To get it to work I just installed the binary version and used that.

-To show you how jamvm works and to show you that you can bring it&#8217;s complete size down I create an zip file.
+To show you how jamvm works and to show you that you can bring it's complete size down I create an zip file.
 The zip contains the following:
 HelloWorldApp = prints Hello World
 jamvm = jamvm binary
 run.sh = bash script to run HelloWorlApp